Reviewscouk/WooCommercePlugin/readme.txt

 == Changelog ==

+= 1.5.4 =
+* Fix - Update all product property access to use methods.

 = 1.5.3 =
 * Fix - Prevent occasional PHP warnings during scheduled tasks (wp-cron) by setting request checks in admin.